CCSU-Grad-AgileProjects-2018/WMSystems/README.md

 * Start your favorite terminal and check if you have Node and npm installed by running `node -v` and `npm -v`

+* If these commands don't return version numbers, download and install node.js and npm from [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 * Navigate to the `WebContent` directory wherever you have the project cloned

 * Run `npm install`